CaptEmulation/nitrogen-website/source/guides/device/index.md

 ## Other devices

-If you're not using one of the devices that we have listed here, you can use
+If you're not using one of the devices that we have listed here, we'd love to hear from you and help you get up and running.